 Embrace the outdoors

 For the last few years I’ve been running a couple of times a week and my fitness has improved vastly.
-I love the feeling of putting my body through its paces and the great thing about running is that it doesn’t require any equipment; you can do it anywhere and no time is wasted as you can get going from your front door.
+I love the feeling of putting my body through its paces and the great thing about running is that it doesn’t require any equipment; you can do it anywhere and no time is wasted as you can get going from your front door – you’ll just need some running shoes to get started.
 Being outside is good for our mental health and well-being too – running is a great way to clear your head.

 If you want something more easily done with the kids in tow, cycling is also a great way to get some exercise and fresh air.
 Small children can go on the back of your bike; making this a good way for parents to exercise without needing childcare.
 And, older children can take part on their own bikes and improve their fitness too.
 My kids adore cycling and it’s a fun way to get out and about exploring the local area.
 Plus, once you have your bikes, you can use them whenever you like without spending another penny.